twhite96/made-mistakes-gatsby/src/posts/notes/typography-urban-outfitters.md

 I think it is very clear that the April 2011 *Urban Outfitters* catalog was more concerned with style and art direction than typography.
 Now, I'm not trying to weigh the implications of, or reasons for this.
 Being a designer who values legibility and hierarchy, this catalog sure is filled with a bunch of head scratching typographic choices.

-{% figure caption:"Would it have hurt to move these blocks of type to right a few inches?" %}
 ![UO April 2011 inside front cover detail](../../images/UO-bad-type-placement.jpg)

-{% endfigure %}
+Would it have hurt to move these blocks of type to right a few inches?

 ## Violators, mount up